AllanHasegawa/rsa_fun/README.md

 It is *NOT* an optimal solution.
-High performance functions already implemented and available were not used.
+High performance functions already implemented and available in open-source libraries were not used, apart from basic arithmetics.

 ## Dependency